Baraz20/writeups/thm/adventofcyber2/day4/README.md

 --------

-For me the ip for the machine was:`10.10.115.208` it probably be diffrent for you.
+For me the ip for the machine was: `10.10.115.208` it'll probably be diffrent for you.

 ## Question 1
 No answer needed